matijakljajic/koznaznarevamp/README.md

 ### Regular installation

 - Download the latest release over the download button at the top of this README
-- Install the program (It's preferable if you leave the default installation location, you can unistall over control panel later if you want)
+- Install the program (It's preferable if you leave the default installation location, you can uninstall over control panel later if you want)
 - Run

+<sub>(When updating, it is recommended to deinstall the old version before installing the new one.
+You can ignore this  recommendation if you find it inconvenient)</sub>

 ### Over code